abhay-yadav01/Django_portfolio/README.md

-# 💻 Abhay Yadav - Portfolio Website
+# 💻 Django - Portfolio Website

-Welcome to my personal portfolio website!
+- Welcome to my personal portfolio website!
-This site showcases who I am, what I do, and the technologies I specialize in — along with my projects, skills, resume, and contact information.
+- This site showcases `who I am`, `what I do`, and the technologies I specialize in — along with my *projects*, *skills*, *resume*, and *contact* information.

----
+- I am also a YouTuber, where I share tech content, programming tutorials, and development tips to help others grow in their coding journey.

 ## 🔧 Tech Stack
 - **Frontend:** HTML, CSS (Custom + Animations)
 - **Backend:** Django (Python)
-- **Database:** PostgreSQL
+- **Database:** SQLite3
 - **Design:** Responsive, dark-themed, animated
 - **Version Control:** Git + GitHub

----

 ## 📂 Features
 - Hero section with profile & animated intro